unilincoln/RDM/training/index.md

 * For general advice on working with research data, please [contact the Orbital project](https://orbital.lincoln.ac.uk/contact)

-Please use the links below to read about different aspects of research data management:
+Please use the links below to read about the different aspects of research data management:

 1. [What is research data?](https://orbital.lincoln.ac.uk/training-what)
 2. [Policies affecting your research data](https://orbital.lincoln.ac.uk/training-policies)